-- ensure service users and their carers are involved in the planning to meet their health and social care needs and in planning services which support increased social inclusion and recovery; - make available the option of direct payments to meet social care needs to all those eligible to receive them; - promote good communication and the effective co-ordination of services between all agencies involved in the care of the service user; - promote service delivery sensitive to individual needs including those of gender, ethnicity, culture, religion, disability, sexuality and age; - ensure consistency in the quality of community care by applying CPA to all referrals accepted by the specialist mental health services; - ensure that health and social care agencies work in close collaboration to assess and manage risk through effective discharge planning and the implementation of care plans.
-This includes co-ordinated care planning between the mental health services and primary care, prison health care and voluntary organisations; - enable staff to work in partnership with carers and carer led organisations and other voluntary and statutory agencies; - ensure that carers who provide substantial and regular care are assessed and provided with a separate care plan detailing required support.
+- 5.1 Ensure service users and their carers are involved in the planning to meet their health and social care, leisure, educational and vocational needs and in planning services which support increased social inclusion and recovery. - 5.2 Ensure services are non-discriminatory and promote service delivery sensitive to the needs of all service users and carers regardless of age, gender, ethnicity, culture, spiritual, physical or sensory disability or sexual orientation. - 5.3 Ensure consistency in the quality of community care by applying CPA to all referrals accepted by the specialist mental health services. - 5.4 Promote good communication and the effective co-ordination of services between all agencies involved in the care of the service user. - 5.5 Ensure that health and social care agencies work in close collaboration to assess and manage risk through effective discharge planning and the implementation of care plans.
+This includes co-ordinated care planning between the mental health services, primary care, prison health care, residential establishments, other statutory services, the private sector and voluntary organisations. - 5.6 Make available the option of direct payments to meet social care needs to all those eligible to receive them. - 5.7 Enable staff to work in partnership with carers and carer led organisations and other voluntary and statutory agencies. - 5.8 Ensure that carers who provide substantial and regular care are offered an assessment, assessed and provided with a separate care plan detailing required support.